What Is A Charging System? Its Function and Components

 The voltage regulator controls the alternator’s power output.
 Though this device is often located in the alternator, as it regulates the charging voltage that the alternator produces.
 It keeps the voltage between 13.5 and 14.5 volts to protect the electrical parts in the vehicle.

-In modern vehicles that use ECU to sense when the battery needs to be charged as controls the voltage supplied.
+In modern vehicles that use ECU to sense when the battery needs to be charged, it controls the voltage supplied.
 The warning lamp in the dashboard indicates something is wrong with the charging system.
 Oftentimes, the warning lamp is indicating a faulty alternator, resulting in an uncharged battery.

 Battery